-Once the Unified Patent Court (UPC) opens on 1 June 2023, it will have joint jurisdiction (together with the national counts) over all existing and future granted European patents which are in force in at least one of the countries in which the UPC has jurisdiction, unless the patent is “opted-out”.
+The Unified Patent Court (UPC), which opened on 1 June 2023, has joint jurisdiction (together with the national courts) over all existing and future granted European patents that are in force in at least one of the countries in which the UPC has jurisdiction, unless the patent is “opted-out”.

 Any existing granted European patents can be opted out.
-For the duration of the transitional period (currently 7 years from the start of the UPC; which could be extended to 14 years) any future granted European patent which is not validated with unitary effect (a “classical” European patent) can also be opted-out.
+For the duration of the transitional period (currently 7 years from the start of the UPC, which could be extended to 14 years) any future granted European patent that is not validated with unitary effect (a “classical” European patent) can also be opted-out.

 It is not possible to opt out a Unitary Patent, or any European patent where proceedings are pending before the UPC.